Sohyoung/PaGeSearch/README.md

 ```

 ### Example run
-Test data and code is available at the Github 'example' folder.
+Test data and code is available at the Github 'test_data' folder.

 ### Options